 The Business Challenges

 David Barbieri, Red Lion’s SVP and CIO, explains, “Our IT department is very lean, so systems infrastructure issues can easily distract our resources from more value-added strategic work.
 We are looking for ways to avoid operational infrastructure burdens, as well as their associated capital infrastructure costs.
 The AWS product set is perfectly aligned with these goals.
-With AWS and 2nd Watch, we have found a much more cost effective way to keep the lights on for a critical part of our infrastructure while reducing the risk of IT resources getting distracted from our core business strategies.”
+With AWS and 2nd Watch, we have found a much more cost-effective way to keep the lights on for a critical part of our infrastructure while reducing the risk of IT resources getting distracted from our core business strategies.”

 The 2nd Watch Solution

-2nd Watch’s evaluation revealed that Red Lion will save approximately 38 percent with Amazon Web Services’ (AWS) on-demand pricing, compared to their existing co-location facility.
+2nd Watch’s evaluation revealed that Red Lion would save approximately 38 percent with Amazon Web Services’ (AWS) on-demand pricing, compared to their existing co-location facility.
 AWS also provides improved monitoring capabilities and Level 1 Payment Card Industry (PCI) Data Security Standards (DSS) validation.